txdat/notes/obsidian/engineering/design data intensive applications/book/part 2. distributed data.md

 - decision based on an outdated premise
 	- premise is a query result -> any transaction acts on outdated premise must be aborted
 	- detecting stale MVCC reads
-		- when a transaction reads from consistent snapshot (snapshot isolation), it ignores all writes that haven't been committed when snapshot was taken -> DB tracks when a transaction ignores other writes due to MVCC visiablity rules, if any ignored write is has been committed, transaction must be aborted
+		- when a transaction reads from consistent snapshot (snapshot isolation), it ignores all writes that haven't been committed when snapshot was taken -> DB tracks when a transaction ignores other writes due to MVCC visibility rules, if any ignored write is has been committed, transaction must be aborted
 	- detecting writes that affect/change prior reads
 		- similar to 2PL with index-range locks, but instead of blocking until reader commit, DB tells to transaction that its data may not be up-to-date
 - advantage